xtiankisutsa/achari/README.md

 * Ability to create a cover page on the PDF
 * Ability to create a table of contents for the PDF document
 * Ability to convert multiple Keep Notes at a time
+* Add native support for OS X and Windows

 ##Credits
 These are the people who came up with the idea and assisted beta test the tool.